yochaigal/cairn/wip/2e/variable-difficulty.md

 > Freya makes two d4 rolls, a 4 and a 1.
 She keeps the higher, and the leader's helmet again absorbs 1 point of damage.
 The remaining three damage is enough to trigger a Critical Damage save on the behalf of the detachment.
 The result is a 15 (a fail), and with the defeat of their leader, the detachment is both broken and routed.

 **Warden**: _"Freya slashes at the leader, but her dagger misses as he takes a lucky step back.
 He is less fortunate on her second attack however, as she stabs him in the chest.
 He slumps over, and those closest to him shout in surprise; some even begin backing away.
-It is at this moment that you hear a scream, and then from the outpost see Wolfram leap onto the ground and begin running in circles like a chicken, followed by Lucius holding both of his friend's arms.
-The others then pick up their leader and hightail it back to the edge of the hill amid screams of 'They're monsters!' and 'We weren't trained for this!'"_
+It is at this moment that you hear a scream, and then from the outpost see Wolfram leap onto the ground and begin running in circles, followed by Lucius holding both of his friend's arms.
+The others then pick up their leader and hightail it back to the edge of the hill amid screams of 'Sorcery!' and 'We weren't trained for this!'"_

 **Wolfram**: _"I knew that would work!"_